Our Members Asked:

 I'm over 50 and looking to take a vitamin B-12 supplement.
 Many contain a form of vitamin B-12 called cyanocobalamin, yet I read on the Internet that this form is toxic.
 Should I be concerned?

 The most common form of vitamin B-12 (cobalamin) in supplements is cyanocobalamin and although this form includes a cyanide molecule, it is very safe.
 Why?
 Even at a very high dose, it would provide about a thousand times less cyanide than is toxic, and the cyanide is excreted in the urine.

 B-12 is also commonly available in supplements as methylcobalamin.
-Supplements with both types of B-12 are included in the B Vitamin Supplements Review
+Supplements with both types of B-12 are included in the B Vitamin Supplements Review and the Multivitamin Review.